Contenture/OSX-Development-Installation/README.md

 # Git

 OSX and XCode can both provide a library for using `git` via the command line.
-At RedactiePartners we like to use the **Github for OSX** application which can be downloaded from the [Github website](https://desktop.github.com/).
+At Contenture we like to use the **Github for OSX** application which can be downloaded from the [Github website](https://desktop.github.com/).

 # Python